thiemom/dataproducts-slidify/index.md

 The final answer will be known at the end of the Kaggle competition in December 2014.
 Can you do better?
 Try it out on http://thiemom.shinyapps.io/dataproducts-titanic

+The source code of this presentation is at http://github.com/thiemom/dataproducts-titanic